 Top: Bibimbap served with a raw egg at Kristalbelli | NYC.
 Bottom photo: The ingredients mixed together.
 Photo courtesy Good Eggs.

 †Mirin and saké are both called “rice wine.”
-Both are fermented from rice; mirin has a lower alcohol content and higher sugar content (as an analogy, thing of sweet and dry vermouths.
+Both are fermented from rice; mirin has a lower alcohol content and higher sugar content (as an analogy, think of sweet and dry vermouths.
 If you have saké but no mirin, make a substitute by adding a half teaspoon of sugar to the saké, and warm it slowly to dissolve the sugar.

 Dolsot bibimbap, bibimbap served in a very